 The NRC refuses to cite Holtec for the UMAX HI-STORM canister wall damage in spite of admitting the NRC would not have approved the system if they had known there would be metal to metal contact between the canisters and the MPC guide rings.

-Also, the NRC states the carbon steel guides deposit carbon particles on the stainless steel canister walls, resulting in galvanic corrosion.
+Also, the NRC states the carbon steel guides deposit carbon particles on the stainless steel canister walls, resulting in pit corrosion cracking.
 This is one more of many conditions that can cause early failure of these thin-wall nuclear pressure vessels.

 The HI-STORM 100 Final Safety Analysis Report (FSAR) – ML16138A100 shows there is only 9/16th of an inch clearance between the thin-wall canister and the vertical MPC (canister) guide channels.
 Due to the lack of a precision downloading system, the canister walls are unavoidably scraped the entire length of the canister walls.
 The inside channel diameter is 69-4/8 inches and the outer MPC (canister) diameter is 68-3/8 inches, leaving only only 1-1/8 inches difference.
 This results in only 9/16th of an inch clearance around the canister.